Maok9/pdsnd_github/README.md

 Udacity data scientist Degree

 ### Description
 explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-Using Numpy and Pandas
+Using Numpy and Pandas in python

 ### Files used